 How to Pack Plants Bare-Root for International Flights

-If you’re flying internationally, the customs always require the plant to be transported bare-root.
+If you’re flying internationally, the customs always require the plant to be transported bare-rooted.
 That’s because they can’t predict what pests and insects lie in the soil.
 There could potentially be hidden infectious pests inside, which could be catastrophic for the environment.

 Here’s how you do that: